My goal is to make all human consumption sustainable, while satisfying everybody’s needs and wants.

 Next, the task will be to identify the technologies and types of products that have the best chance of meeting those needs sustainably, and find existing products that best fit these requirements.

 Finally, the task will be to set up a website to sell those products.

-The way we will drive product prices down during this stage, will be through the following approaches:
+The product prices will be reduced using the following approaches:

 - Sell at cost.
 No markup.
 No profit.